AIT-Lablink/lablink-fmusim/docs/examples.rst

 When :doc:`building from source <installation>`, the corresponding JAR files will be copied to directory *target/dependency*.

-You also need a **local copy** of the FMU file :github_blob:`zigzag.fmu <src/test/resources/zigzag.fmu>`.
+.. note:: You also need a **local copy** of the FMU file :github_blob:`zigzag.fmu <src/test/resources/zigzag.fmu>`.
   In case you have checked out a local copy of the `lablink-fmusim repository <https://github.com/AIT-Lablink/lablink-fmusim>`__, you can find it in the local subdirectory *src/test/resources*.

 Starting the configuration server